atbolsh/TransformerHomunculus/README.md

 Writing the frameworks isn't too bad.
 Today's were easy, but harder ones are possible.
 Next frameworks, each about a day:
 X -- 'please turn toward / away from the gold / blue line'.
 4 subtasks, but that can all happen within a single framework.
 Big one though; full morning.
- -- the dopamine framework (which picture to do you prefer?)
+X -- the dopamine framework (which picture to do you prefer?)
 ~ -- adding image recon losses to all the QA frameworks (after getting burned at the first training, this is important)
      -- skipping this for now; will add in only if problems persist once I fix the training issues and use correct optimizers X -- all the zooming frameworks, should be about a day